FrederikBA/DataScienceMP2/README.md

 #### Which methods and algorithms have you applied and why?
 In this assignment we were tasked to create two machine learning models:

-1. The first model to predict the financial results of 2022 based on the financial results of 2021 and 2020.
+1. The first model was to predict the financial results of 2022 based on the financial results of 2021 and 2020.
     - For the first model we used Linear Regression to predict the financial results of 2022.
-Here we could simply see the development of financial results from 2020 to 2021 and apply the same development to 2022 so we get a prediction based on a linear connection.
+Here we could simply see the development of financial results from 2020 to 2021 and apply the same development to 2022 so we get a prediction based on the linear connection.

-2. The second model to predict the new location of a company in the 'small' category based on features such as financial results and number of employees
+2. The second model was to predict the new location of a company in the 'small' category based on features such as financial results and number of employees
-    - TestyMacTest
+    - For this approach we wanted to try classificaton.
+Instead of finding an exact location of each company based on latitudes and longitudes we decided to explore what municipality a potential new company would belong to based on its financial results and number of employees.
+    - Therefore we added a new column 'municipality' to our company dataframe so we could use this in our model as y value.
+    - Then we could apply classification based on the features: Income and Employees to predict the label 'Municipality_Code' to see which municipality the new company would be located in.

 #### What challenges did you experience?